bitnami/charts/bitnami/mastodon/README.md

 ## Upgrading

+### To 3.0.0

+This major updates the PostgreSQL subchart to its newest major, 13.0.0.
+[Here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#to-1300) you can find more information about the changes introduced in that version.

 ### 2.0.0

 This major updates the Redis&reg; subchart to its newest major, 18.0.0.
 This subchart's major doesn't include any changes affecting its use as a subchart for Mastodon, so no major issues are expected during the upgrade.